2018-19 Rookie Ranking

 By Rob Bolton, PGATOUR.COM

-There are 21 rookies on the PGA TOUR in 2017-18.
-This feature provides a subjective ranking updated weekly.
+There are 21 rookies on the PGA TOUR in 2018-19.
+This page provides a subjective ranking updated weekly.
 The Rookie of the Year is voted by PGA TOUR members who make at least 15 starts.

-* - In the field at the Travelers Championship as of June 17.
+* - In the field at THE CJ CUP @ NINE BRIDGES as of Oct.
+14.